jauffretp/CNN_project/README.md

 # Style transfer an training of the CNNs
 Explore the notebook folder

+In order to execute the notebooks on training the CNN, you need to download the dataset [here](https://www.kaggle.com/c/facial-keypoints-detection)

 ## Requirements
 - Python
 - OpenCV
 - Keras with tensorflow (only works on tensorflow, does NOT work on Theano)

 ## Contributors
 Pascal Jauffret, Maxence Brochard